 The world around us is colored.
 It is not a surprise then that colors attract us.
 The colors in photography however assume a very important role.
-It is therefore important to understand how much of colors is good.
-The technical term for the amount of colors is saturation.
+It is therefore important to understand how much of colors are good.
+The technical term for the amount of color is saturation.
 Photo-editors of today use powerful algorithms to change the saturation and can vary it between zero (which is practically black and white) to such a high extent that it becomes a pain in the eyes to look at.
-Ideal saturation level is the one that brings out the beauty in the photograph without looking too artificial.
+The ideal saturation level is the one that brings out the beauty in the photograph without looking too artificial.

 (Fog on the hills – a difference in saturation in the trees in the foreground and the ones on the hills gives an idea about the fog.
 The dark foreground also gives a sense about the late time of the evening.)

 The saturation visible in the final photograph is a result of settings starting from the way the light is handled, all the way to the final print.
 Getting it right the first time is what makes a photograph attractive.

 The effort to get the best colors starts from the time of clicking an image.
 Time of the day determines the overall colors and the light itself gives the correct hue.
 For increasing the saturation there are various tools that photographers use.
 Polarizers and colored filters are very useful for this (Polarizing Filters).
 However their excessive use can look artificial.

 Camera settings do not make much of a difference if you are clicking raw (Raw files – what affects them).
 For jpg files, the saturation level as well as the color space can have an impact on the final saturation of the image.